amostajabi/amostajabi.github.io/_pages/under_review.md

 {% include base_path %}

-### Complementor Responses to Platform Entry: Heterogeneity and Cross-Platform Innovation
+### Competing with the Platform: Complementor Positioning and Cross-Platform Response to Entry
-  * R&R at Strategic Management Journal
+  * Conditional Accept at Strategic Management Journal
   * Presented at SMS, AOM, DRUID, and BU Platform Conferences.
   * with Prof. Aldona Kapacinskaite (Bocconi)

 **Abstract:**

-Prior research has documented adverse effects of platform owner entry into complementor spaces.
-This study examines how complementor heterogeneity affects the rate and direction of innovation across diverse competitive landscapes.
-We argue that firms with multihoming experience prior to platform entry shift their innovative effort to a competing platform, while singlehoming complementors focus their innovation on the focal platform.
-Following Apple’s “Files” app entry, we find that singlehoming firms increase ex-post innovation on the focal platform (Apple App Store), albeit to varying degrees across different product markets, whereas multihoming firms shift their innovative effort to a competing platform (Google Play Store).
-This paper contributes to platform entry literature by highlighting complementor heterogeneity as a driver of the rate and direction of innovation.
+This study examines complementor response to competition with the platform owner.
+We account for the existence of complementors’ outside option of repositioning to a competing  platform, and we argue that generalists experience low repositioning cost and are more likely  to shift effort to a competing platform, while specialists focus on the focal platform.
+We  examine Apple’s “Files” app entry and find support for our hypotheses.
+Contrasting Apple’s entry with that of other non-platform large firms, we find that only the platform owner elicits  a strong complementor response, highlighting unique characteristics of platform owner as  competitor.
+This paper contributes to the competitive and corporate strategy literatures, underscoring how complementor heterogeneity affects cross-platform allocation of effort when the platform owner becomes a competitor in complementor spaces.

 **Keywords:**

-Platform entry; complementor innovation; multihoming; resource reallocation
+platform entry; complementor heterogeneity; specialist and generalist firms; repositioning cost; multihoming

 ### Myopic Expansions on Platforms: Evidence From Mobile Application Markets